 A Local Source of Raw Material to Make Wood Pellets

 When it comes to a wood pellet businesses the most significant costs are haulage of the raw material and finished wood pellets to customers.
 Those that have gone out of business it has often been due to increasing transportation costs.
 Searching further afield to find suitable raw materials and having to transport wood pellets over longer distances kills profit margins.
 Therefore finding a suitable source of raw material local to where you intend to make the wood pellets is vital.

 Conclusions on the Best Raw Materials To Make Wood Pellets From

-Really before you even consider purchasing a pellet mill or pellet plant you need to be confident in your raw material.
-First, you need to find a raw material that will suit your end users.
+Really, before you even consider purchasing a pellet mill or pellet plant you need to be confident in your raw material supply.
+First, you need to find a raw material that will suit your end-users/customers.
 You then want to make sure it’s not processed wood, it’s free from contamination and ideally dry.
 Finally, the location of the raw material and how you will get it to your pellet mill/plant is important.
 Keeping transportation costs under control will be vital to the success of your project.

 To learn more about the wood pellet making process and raw material preparation I would encourage you to consider reading The Pellet Handbook: eBook and Hardcover – Amazon